andro-devs/blockfrost-dart/README.md

 ## Getting started

-To use this SDK, you first need login into to [blockfrost.io](https://blockfrost.io) create your project to retrive your API token.
+To use this SDK, you first need login into to [blockfrost.io](https://blockfrost.io) create your project to retrieve your API token.

 <img src="https://i.imgur.com/smY12ro.png">